 The origin of the family of all Elephants (Elephantidae) dates back to the Miocene.
 The first split between Elephant species happened about 6.81 Million years ago, with a result in two genera of Elephants.

 These two genera include, on the one hand, two African Elephant species, and on the other hand the Asian Elephant together with the American Mastodon (Woolly Mammoth).

 The Asian Elephant and the American Mastodon split into two species about 6.01 million years ago.
 This is very similar compared to the age of the species of African Forest – and Savannah Elephant, which split an estimated 5.51 million years ago (Roca et al. 2015).

-The last mammoths beame extinct around 4,000 years ago on Wrangle Island, an island in the Chukchi Sea, located in the north-west of Russia, close to Alaska.
+The last mammoths beame extinct around 4,000 years ago on Wrangle Island, an island in the Chukchi Sea, located in the north-east of Russia, close to Alaska.
 With the extinction of the last mammoths, nowadays three Elephant species remain.